Saief1999/utility-scripts/README.md

 The module becomes blacklisted at boot.
 Very useful to disable the annoying beep sound that we get sometimes.

-for more info, check : [Archlinux Wiki - PC speaker](https://wiki.archlinux.org/title/PC_speaker)
+for more info, check: [Archlinux Wiki - PC speaker](https://wiki.archlinux.org/title/PC_speaker)

 ### Copying directly from the terminal

-For that I use the `xclip` package described above.
+For that, I use the `xclip` package described above.

 I add this alias to `~/.system/.init`